NaruKoba/cse15l-lab-reports/lab-report5/report5.md

 Yes, The word counting logic doesn't handle multiple spaces or punctuation properly.
 Update it to split words more accurately, considering these cases.

 ### StudentA:
-I fixed the code like the following:
+I fixed the code like the following for countWords method in FileProcessor.java:
 ```
 // Updated to correctly count words, considering multiple spaces and punctuation
         return content.trim().split("\\s+").length;